sigfox/build-content/radio-chipsets.md

 * Is it available in your needed volume?
 A chipset can tick all your boxes, but if the maker cannot deliver enough items for your project, then you might want to rethink your choice.
 * Is there a community around it?
 You don't want to be the only one to use a chipset.
 Find out whether your pick is used elsewhere, as it can be helpful to have other users to talk with.
 * Is it easy to use?
 This means having an SDK and a programmable MCU, not an MCU that only does Sigfox modulations with AT commands.
 Also, check that the SDK environment is maintained and up-to-date.
-* Is there an evaluation board/kit (evalkit) available?
-Contrary to a devkit, an evalkit is bundled with XXXXXXX
+* Is there an evaluation board/kit available?
+An evalkit is meant to help you get a better understanding of a given radio chipset.
+Once you have settled your choice, you can move it to a devkit, which is meant to help you test and have fun with the Sigfox technology!
 * Do you have people at hand who know the chipset already?
 Ideally, it would be in-house, but having a local provider available can help tremendously.